ocV!BE ENGAGES PREMIER PARTNERSHIPS TO IDENTIFY THE DISTRICT’S FOUNDING PARTNERS

 To join the conversation, follow ocV!BE on social media and use #ocV!BE:

-ocV!BE SPORTS & ENTERTAINMENT EXECUTIVE MANAGEMENT TEAM ANNOUNCED
+ocV!BE SPORTS & ENTERTAINMENT EXECUTIVE LEADERSHIP ANNOUNCED

 The executive management team for ocV!BE, Orange County’s newest community, sports and entertainment district, was announced today.
 Members of the management team include Chief Executive Officer Tim Ryan, President & Chief Operating Officer Bill Foltz and Executive Director of Development Dan Young.